So you want to choose the best character color palette?

-Now consider the same principle in character design: If the color of your brand characters doesn’t have the power to inspire action, it’s like you haven’t created them in the first place.
-Therefore, as a brand, you want to encourage a secure emotional connection with your customers and persuade them into buying or using your products.
+Now consider the same principle in character design: If your brand characters’ color doesn’t have the power to inspire action, it’s like you haven’t created them in the first place.
+Therefore, as a brand, you want to encourage a secure emotional connection with your customers and persuade them to buy or use your products.

-How do you choose a color palette for your character?
-(4 proven and tested methods)
+How to choose character color schemes (4 proven and tested methods)

-Let’s go step by step and see what process we should go through when choosing a color scheme for your characters.
+Let’s go step by step and see what process we should go through when choosing your characters’ color scheme.

-- Natural tone colors: We call them earth colors because they are based on the natural elements of our environment.
-Basically, any color containing some brown – the color of ground or soil, green – the color of leaves and trees, blue, the color of the sky as well as the red sun are considered Earth tone colors.
+- Natural tone colors: We call them earth colors because they are based on our environment’s natural elements.
+Basically, any color containing some brown – the color of ground or soil, green – the color of leaves and trees, blue, the color of the sky, and the red sun are considered Earth tone colors.

 - Jewel tone colors: the rich and highly saturated hues colors from well-known gems like sapphire blue, ruby red, amethyst purple, citrine yellow, and emerald green are known to be jewel-tone colors.

 - Pastel tones: They are regarded as Pastels because of their pale colors.
 They have high value and low saturation and are the opposite of jewel-tone colors because of their lower color density.
-This type of color is very common in 2d animation design.
+This type of color is prevalent in 2D animation design.

-Choosing each of these color tones as the foundation for your characters have different outcomes though.
-It all depends on the value, story and the message your brand is trying to convey.
+Choosing each of these color tones as the foundation for your characters has different outcomes, though.
+It all depends on the value, story, and message your brand is trying to convey.

-If you want to know more about how color psychology can impact the effect of animation , our psychology of character design article has shed some light on this topic.
+If you want to know more about how color psychology can impact animation, our psychology of character design article has shed some light on this topic.

 4 Best tips on using color theory in character design

-It’s not enough to create a character with vibrant and eye-catching colors, What’s more important is how you combine the different colors in a way that creates an ever-lasting impact on your clients.
+It’s not enough to create a character with vibrant and eye-catching colors; what’s more important is how you combine the different colors in a way that makes an ever-lasting impact on your clients.
 Here, we are going to give four tips on how to maximize the success of your marketing campaigns through the power of color theory:

 1. Select an accent color that complements the foundation color

 The first thing you should do is to pick an accent color that emphasizes your foundation color.
 Accent colors usually make the primary colors more noticeable.
-In character design, this color is mostly used to create accessories like anklets, belts, bags, and bracelets.
+This color is mostly used to create accessories like anklets, belts, bags, and bracelets in character design.

 2. Choose your metal colors accordingly.

-Metal color is known to be a color that resembles a polished metal.
-The visual annotation is usually related to metals, especially its metallic shine.
+Metal color is known to be a color that resembles polished metal.
+The visual annotation is usually related to metals, especially their metallic shine.

 Gold, silver, bronze, iron are some of the most used metal colors in character animation.
-You can also add cohesion to your character costume and then matching your jewel-tone colors metal accents to it.
+You can also add cohesion to your character costume and then match your jewel-tone colors’ metal accents.

 3. Pick a color palette based on the color wheel

-If you look at blockbuster Hollywood movies, there’s usually a combination of teal and orange in the background that makes the atmosphere of the movie so American!
-That’s because teal blue is opposite of orange on the color wheel, and the right warm oranges combined with teal add vibrancy to the space.
+If you look at blockbuster Hollywood movies, there’s usually a combination of teal and orange in the background that makes the movie’s atmosphere so American!
+That’s because teal blue is the opposite of orange on the color wheel, and the right warm oranges combined with teal add vibrancy to space.

 When picking a palette, use a color wheel to choose the colors that go well together.
-Referring to a color wheel will significantly improve the appearance of the characters and thus making it more appealing to the human eye.
+Referring to a color wheel will significantly improve the characters’ appearance and thus make it more appealing to the human eye.

 4. Choose black color wisely.

 The most overused color in character design is black.
-Although it seems convincing to pick black as your foundation color for a character, It usually does not convey the brand story or marketing campaign message effectively.
+Although it seems convincing to pick black as your foundation color for a character, It usually does not effectively convey the brand story or marketing campaign message.

-Besides, it’s too cliche and does nothing to make you stand out from the competitive market of animation commercials.
+Besides, it’s cliche and does nothing to make you stand out from animation commercials’ competitive market.
 It’s better to use black as an accent color or a color to link a few other colors together.